 If you want a great 4x4 on a budget, chances are you’ll be in the market for a used car.
 Unless, that is, you opt for a Dacia Duster.
-In which case, you can pick one up nearly new for a smidge under £10,000.
-Whether you’d want to, though, is a different matter...
+With nearly new models available for under £10,000, it's one of the best value cars on sale.

 Year launched: 2019

-Dire to drive, noisy on road, and not particularly pretty - the Suzuki Jimny is an acquired tasted.
-But, whether you’re into its Tonka toy looks, this is one supremely capable off-roader.
+Dire to drive, noisy on road and lacking space - the Suzuki Jimny is an acquired taste.
+But, whether you’re into its Tonka toy looks or not, this is one supremely capable off-roader.

 Buyers love its reliability and low running costs, as well as its ability to get from A to B… even if that means going via X, Y, and Z. That said, the Jimny is not without its ‘quirks’.
 Or flaws, to you and me.
-You see, as an old-school 4x4, it’s not that great to pilot on-road… but it’s size and light controls do make up for it.
+You see, as an old-school 4x4, it’s not that great to pilot on-road… but it’s size and light controls do make it okay around town.

 On the motorway, though, the Jimny can be hard work.
-There are only five gears and 60mph feels strained.
-The steering also requires a lot of input, so you’ll be busy.
+There are only five gears and even a 60mph it feels strained.
+The steering also requires a lot of input, so you’ll be busy, and fast cornering is definitely best avoided.
 Creature comforts are pretty minimal, too...